 The fund financial statements focus on individual parts, reporting the School District's operation in more detail.
 The governmental funds statements disclose how basic services are financed in the short-term as well as what remains for future spending.
-The fiduciary funds statement provides information about the financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.
+The fiduciary funds statements provide information about the financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.
 The fund financial statements reflect the School District's most significant funds.
-For the years ending June 30, 2020 and 2019, the general fund, the capital projects fund, and the debt service fund represent the most significant funds.
+For the years ending June 30, 2021 and 2020, the general fund, capital projects fund, and debt service fund represent the most significant funds.